-2 Coffee was introduced to Ceylon by the Dutch about 1690.
+1 Coffee was introduced to Ceylon by the Dutch, probably about 1690.

-The river road at length reaches and passes through an avenue of royal palms (Oreodoxa regia), planted about thirty-nine years ago; between their smooth columnlike stems are seen on the left some old cacao or chocolate trees (Theobroma Cacao), and on the right (H) fine specimens of the Gomuti or sugar palm of Java (Arenga saccharifera) and other palms, the traveller's tree (Ravenala), &c.
+avenue of royal palms (Oreodoxa regia), planted about thirty-five years ago; between their smooth columnlike stems are seen on the left some old cacao or chocolate trees (Theobroma Cacao), and on the right (H) fine specimens of the Gomuti or sugar palm of Java (Arenga saccharifera) and other palms, the traveller's tree (Ravenala), &c.
 Further off is a small example of the Tropical African Baobab (Adansonia digitata), which thrives well in the dry north of the Island, but not here.
 Much the same may be said of the "Tal" or Palmyra (Borassus flabelliformis), of which a tall specimen stands close by.

-Turning to the right at the end of this avenue will be seen a few plants of old China tea (Camellia Thea, var. chinensis).\(^1\) This sort is but little cultivated, a cross (introduced here in 1868) between it and the larger-leaved kind native to Assam being much preferred; of this, a plantation made in that year will be found in F, close to the Thwaites Memorial.
-On the left hand (in L), climbing over an orange tree, is a plant of Strophanthus hispidus from W. Trop.
-Africa, affording a valuable remedy for heart-disease.
+Turning to the right at the end of this avenue will be seen a few plants of old China tea (Camellia Thea. var. chinensis).1 This sort is but little cultivated, a cross (introduced here in 1868) between it and the larger-leaved kind native to Assam being much preferred; of this, a plantation made in that year will be found in F, close to the Thwaites Memorial.
 Further on (in H) is a tree of the mangosteen (Garcinia Mangostana), a Malayan fruit well known and much esteemed, and successfully cultivated in many parts of the south-west of the Island.
-The fruit is ripe here in August.
-Of the tamarind (Tamarindus indica) abundant and half-naturalized in Ceylon, there is a tree almost opposite.
-Near here, also, will be noticed three kinds of india-rubber trees, introduced from South America in 1876 at the expense of the Indian Government.
-The branched tree with papery bark (Manihot Glaziovii) affords the Ceara rubber, and is now common in Ceylon.
-The large-leaved trees next to them are Castilloa elastica (already mentioned), yielding Central American and Panama rubber.
-The other (Hevea brasiliensis), giving Para rubber (also already alluded to), and esteemed the best sort, is represented by the group of slender-stemmed unbranched trees with small heads at a little distance off.
-The climate of Pérádeniya is not quite hot enough for this last species, which grows better at a lower elevation.
-All these have afforded in Ceylon rubber of as good a quality as in their native countries.
-In the same ground some "Cassia lignea" trees from South China (Cinnamomum Cassia), received in 1882, are planted.
-The straight central path through this ground leads back to the Fernery; it has recently been planted on either side with Palmyra palms (Borassus flabelliformis), to form an avenue, but this palm does not flourish here.
+The fruit is ripe in August.
+Of the tamarind (Tamarindus indica), abundant and half-naturalised in Ceylon, there is a tree almost opposite.
+Near here, also, will be noticed three kinds of indiarubber trees, introduced from South America in 1876 at the expense of the

-1The tea plant was grown in the Gardens in 1824, but was not cultivated for use till fully twenty years later, and tea was not made for sale before 1872.
-The quantity exported in the year 1892 was over 71 million pounds.
+1 The tea plant was grown in the Gardens in 1824, but was not cultivated for use till fully twenty years later, and tea was not made for sale before 1872.
+The quantity exported in the season 1888-89 was over 321/2 million pounds,